 If you find it difficult to drink enough plain water, remember that you have options.
 Herbal teas and green teas are a great choice, as are flavored seltzer and water infused with fresh fruits.

-I have written several recent articles about how exercise and physical activity promote good health.
+I have a wealth of articles in my health library that demonstrate how exercise and physical activity promote good health.
 Movement is vital for your body, and increases cardiovascular health, improves mood, and can help you achieve your weight loss goals.

 You don’t have to work out every day, or hit a gym, to incorporate physical activity into your life.
 Start small — try to fit ten minutes of movement into your daily activities, even if it’s just taking the stairs instead of an elevator.